matthias-reis/aithir.de/_content/posts/ai-jobs/08-construction-worker.md

 ---
 title: Construction Worker
 description:
-  But the things you have to build with your bare hands should be dafe, right?
+  But the things you have to build with your bare hands should be safe, right?
-  Right?
 date: 2022-12-29
 colorSpace: none
 tags: